Cynth3tik/awesome/README.md

 *   [sivel/speedtest-cli](https://github.com/sivel/speedtest-cli) - Command line interface for testing internet bandwidth using speedtest.net

 *   [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.

+## Rust

+*   [postgresml/postgresml](https://github.com/postgresml/postgresml) - PostgresML is an AI application database.
+Download open source models from Huggingface, or train your own, to create and index LLM embeddings, generate text, or make online predictions using only SQL.

+*   [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search engine that fits effortlessly into your apps, websites, and workflow.

+*   [rust-unofficial/awesome-rust](https://github.com/rust-unofficial/awesome-rust) - A curated list of Rust code and resources.

+*   [starship/starship](https://github.com/starship/starship) - ☄🌌️  The minimal, blazing-fast, and infinitely customizable prompt for any shell!

+## Mustache

+*   [sentry-kubernetes/charts](https://github.com/sentry-kubernetes/charts) - Easily deploy Sentry on your Kubernetes Cluster

 ## JavaScript